2023 Melbourne Cup Betting Guide: Odds, Expert Tips & Betting Sites

 The Melbourne Cup's journey towards internationalisation began in earnest in 1993 when Irish thoroughbred Vintage Crop, trained by Dermot Weld, crossed the finish line first.
 This victory marked a turning point in the race's history, shattering the perception that overseas horses couldn't handle the travel and unique challenges of the Melbourne Cup.

-In the years that followed, many international trainers were encouraged by Vintage Crop's success and began to target the Melbourne Cup for their own runners.
+In the years that followed, many international trainers were encouraged by Vintage Crop's success and began to target the Melbourne Cup for their runners.
 The 2002 triumph of Media Puzzle, another horse from Dermot Weld's stable, reaffirmed the global appeal of the race.

 In 2006, the race saw its first Japanese champion, Delta Blues, trained by Katsuhiko Sumii.
 This victory was significant, not just for Japan, but for the Asian horse racing community, further expanding the Cup's geographical footprint.